 Anolon Advanced Hard Anodized Nonstick Sauce Pan/Saucepan with Straining Lid, 2 Qt (Amazon)

 I’m almost always impressed with the Anolon line of cookware, and I own many pieces.
-This pot is not large enough for a family serving of soup, but I use it for so many other things, such as preparing mac and cheese, rice, or cooking pasta, gnocchi, ravioli.
+This pot is not large enough for a family serving of soup, but I use it for so many other things, such as preparing mac and cheese, rice, or cooking pasta, gnocchi, and tortellini.
 Or a quick miso mushroom soup for myself for lunch.

 The feature I love most, however, is the straining lid.
-While the colander I list below is awesome, sometimes I’m just very grateful for one less thing to wash after dinner.
+While the colander I list below is awesome, sometimes I’m just very grateful for one less big thing to wash after dinner.
 The straining lid works great.

 Lodge Cast Iron Skillet (Amazon)